leejlittlejohn/client_project_12/READMEdraft.md

 these reforms, see CRS Report R45819, The Disaster Recovery Reform Act of 2018 (DRRA): A Summary of Selected Statutory Provisions.

 We wanted to examine if any of these reforms had a significant impact on the distribution of FEMA Funding for disaster relief.
 The ratio of interest is the ratio of mean FEMA grants in a ZIP code to the mean flood depth in a ZIP code.
 If the funding is scaled closely with flood severity, this ratio will have a relatively low variance across the ZIP codes.
 We wanted to test if this variance changes before and after each one of these reform bills.
 The null hypothesis is that the variance in funding ratio is equal before and after this reform bill, and the alternative hypothesis is that these variances are not equal and we can infer that the reform bill had an effect on the distribution of funding.
 There are several statistical tests available to test equality of variances, however many require a normal distribution, which is not present in this case.
 For this case, the Levene test for equality of variances was selected because this test is suggested to perform better on highly skewed data.
 Details for this test are available at https://www.itl.nist.gov/div898/handbook/eda/section3/eda35a.htm.
-None of the p-values comparing before and after each reform were significant at alpha = 0.05, so we cannot conclude with statistical certainty that these reforms had a measureable effect on the variance of the ratio between funding and severity.
+None of the p-values comparing before and after each reform were significant at alpha = 0.05, so we cannot conclude with statistical certainty that these reforms had a measurable effect on the variance of the ratio between funding and severity.

+### Conclusions and Recommendations

+Concerning the original project prompt, to our knowledge, no dataset of images tagged with real physical depth measurements exists.
+This hypothetical dataset would have incredible value for the purposes of modeling flood depths from social media images.

+Funding distributions vary wildly: we could not find a consistent rule or pattern that guides the distribution of funding for hurricane disaster relief.
+We believe that further investigation into this distribution is warranted to identify potential areas of improvement.
+More research into assessing and quantifying flood damage based on depth data could prove invaluable to this exploration.
+The development of a model to assign funding based on flooding damage distributions is a worthwhile endeavor, in our opinion; however, it could prove to be a resource intensive process.

+Bureaucratic land divisions are frequently chosen by unknowable processes -- therefore, aggregate statistics based on zip codes, county lines, or other artificial boundaries result in artifacts in the data that do not reflect accurate distributions of funding.
+We recommend a more robust aggregation tactic, by real, physical geographic boundaries, or more nuanced economic subdivisions.
+Potential alternate or additional data sources to assist in this exploration include insurance claims or damage assessment statistics for the areas in question.
+In contrast, a more robust investigation may focus on the bureaucratic boundaries themselves, perhaps including congressional districts.

+We found no statistical effect from the three major reform measures in funding distributions with the data as is.
+In particular, the hurricane data available at this time is not sufficient to quantify the effects of the recent passing of the Disaster Recovery Reform Act of 2018.
+With data collected from future hurricanes, analysis of the effects of the DRRA can be investigated more thoroughly.